grimmlab/easyPheno/docs/source/tutorials.rst

         cd /REPO_DIRECTORY/IN/CONTAINER/easyPheno

 2. Run easyPheno (as module).
-By default, easyPheno starts the optimization procedure for 10 trials with XGBoost and a 5-fold nested cross-validation using the data we provide in *tutorial_data*.
+By default, easyPheno starts the optimization procedure for 10 trials with XGBoost and a 5-fold nested cross-validation using the data we provide in *tutorials/tutorial_data*.

     .. code-block::